Lake Haiyaha in Rocky Mountain National Park Winter Trip Report

-The 3:30am wake up call came with some ease this go around.
+The 3:30am wake-up call came with some ease this go around.
 Surprisingly, my eyes naturally popped open without an alarm.
 It’s as if my natural body clock knew what was coming.
 I rolled out of bed and got moving for today’s destination: Lake Haiyaha in Rocky Mountain National Park.
-Who doesn’t want to ring in a new year watching the sun rise dramatically over the snow caped mountains?
+Who doesn’t want to ring in a new year watching the sunrise dramatically over the snow-capped mountains?

 Rocky Mountain National Park Info

 However, here’s the catch: Rocky Mountain National Park is quickly becoming one of the most popular national parks in the United States.
 According to the park, in 2014 there were over 3.4 million visitors.
 That’s staggering.
-Traffic jams, long lines, and overcrowded trails have lead me to mostly stay away from the place despite the scenery.
+Traffic jams, long lines, and overcrowded trails lead me to mostly stay away from the place despite the scenery.

 So why did I bother?
 Well, my tactic to avoiding crowds in popular wilderness areas is simple – I’m up painfully early and I go during the off-season.
 Today was a perfect example of that.
 January 1st is the number 1 day to sleep in.
-Squirrel and I decided that is the perfect time to hit the hay early and head to the park’s most popular area – Haiyaha Lake Trailhead in the Bear Lake parking area.
+Squirrel and I decided that is the perfect time to hit the hay early and head to the park’s most popular area – Haiyaha Lake Trail in the Bear Lake parking area.

 Lake Haiyaha Trail Area